Hélène Diarra: Early life and education

-Diarra was born in 1955 in Segou, Mali but got orphaned at an early age and was raised by her uncles and grandmother.
-In 1975, she got admitted into the National Pedagogical Institute for a Diploma of Fundamental Studies (DEF) in the teaching profession.
-After a switch to sports, between 1975 and 1977 she played for the Bamako Reds women's basketball team.
-In 1981, she obtained a diploma in theatre arts at the National Arts Institute (INA).
+Diarra was born in 1955 in Segou, Mali but was orphaned at an early age and raised by her uncles and grandmother.
+In 1975, she was admitted into the National Pedagogical Institute for a Diploma of Fundamental Studies in the teaching profession.
+Between 1975 and 1977 she played for the Bamako Reds women's basketball team.
+In 1981, she obtained a diploma in theatre arts at the National Arts Institute.

 Career

 In 2000, she was featured as "Aminate" in Michael Haneke's drama film, Code Unknown.
 Other cast include: Aïssa Maïga, Juliette Binoche, Thierry Neuvic, Josef Bierbichler and others.

 In 2004, she was featured in Ousmane Sembène's Bambara language film, Moolaadé, playing the role of "Hadjatou".
 Other cast include: Fatoumata Coulibaly and Salimata Traoré.
 The film was presented at the 2007 Ebertfest.
 It was nominated for a "Best Film" award at the Cannes Film Festival.

 In 2006, she was starred in Abderrahmane Sissako's drama film, Bamako, in which she played the role of "Saramba".
 Other cast featured include: Aïssa Maïga and Tiécoura Traoré.